ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 The typechecker returns the inferred type on success, or an error in case of a static type error.
-The implementation is basically a big match statement that matches on the expression.
+The implementation is a big match statement.
 For example, this is the check for an if-else expression:

 ```rust